BillHertzing/Ace/README.md

 The GUI design can be done many different ways, and the project encourages many different implementations.
 The first GUI implementation and current primary GUI (May 2018) is written in C# and JS, using the Blazor project from Microsoft.
 As Blazor is experimental at this time, there may be a chance the technology will change or be superseded.
 But as Blazor holds forth the promise that all of the GUI can be written on C#, and that object definitions can be shared verbatim across the server and client sides of a communication channel, as well as define the DTOs that transport data across process and computer boundaries, this will be the technology for the initial implementation of the AceGUI.

+AceCommander on GitHub has a "Features Request" project.
+It is moderated to prevent abuse.
+One of the features currently requested for AceCommander is that the "Features Request" ability be added to AceCommander itself.
+Also requested is that Feature Requests provide a clear set of guidelines for what should be considered "abuse" of the feature,

+One of the core tenants of this project is to quantify entities' reputation.
+Reputation should be enhanced by positive behaviours.
+Reputation should be reduced by negative behaviouors

+As part of Reputation, bullying is certainly considered negative behaviour.
+"Abuse" of any entity should be considered negative behaviour.
+So it is important that AceCommander reputation scores should react quickly to such allegations.
+However the allegations must be validateted.
+The reputation system needs to time-weight behaviour so that reputations might be smirched, and yet reputations must recover if allegations prove unfounded.

+Another part of the core is the cgame that rewards cooperative action.
+Intrinsic in this game is the reputation of the player's in-game avatars.
+It is the goal of the project that game creation should become a collabrotive effort among users interested in this feature.
 Feature request:
 personal fitness:
 Take picture of food/dinner from phone, estimate calories, add to daily food intake log.